tesserae/apitess/mkdocs-site/docs/getting-started/advanced-tutorial.md

 Of course, an intertext necessitates a comparison between two texts.
 Tesserae further requires specification of how to break up texts into passages or units.
-An intertext, then, is the association between a unit from one text and a unit from another text.
+An intertext, then, is an association between a unit from one text and a unit from another text.
 We have already laid out the idea that one text will serve as the source text while the other is considered the target text, and by looking at the format that the `/parallels/` endpoint expects, we can see that there are `"source"` and `"target"` entries in the data.
 By consulting [the details on units](../details/units.md), we see that we can specify text and unit options in JSON format, as follows:
 ```json